rnemeth90/rnemeth90.github.io/content/posts/2025-11-02-go-mod-breaks-tests.md

 - Golang
 - Programming
 ---

 ## Introduction
-If you’ve ever initialized a new Go project with `go mod init main` and later tried to write tests for it, you may have seen this cryptic error:
+If you have ever initialized a new Go project with `go mod init main` and later tried to write tests for it, you may have seen this cryptic error:
 ```
 cannot import "main"
 ```